My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 Introduction for Work and Rest God’s Way

-I played sports throughout the year because it got me out of working, but there were no sports during the summer.
+I played sports throughout the year because it got me out of work, but there were no sports during the summer.
 Since I knew I’d be working if I was home, I got a job as quickly as possible because at least then I’d get paid.
-For one summer, I worked two jobs: bagging groceries at Safeway during the day, followed by waiting tables at a restaurant in the evening.
+One summer, I worked two jobs: bagging groceries at Safeway during the day, followed by waiting tables at a restaurant in the evening.
 Once, on the way to my second job, I was so exhausted I fell asleep behind the wheel and crashed into the truck in front of me.
 I remember waking up on a stretcher in the middle of the road with paramedics leaning over me.
 By God’s grace, I didn’t kill anyone, but I totaled my parents’ new Isuzu Rodeo.

 Working Myself to Death